-We performed tests on the entire nine-month time period (from March 11 to December 9, 2011), as well as on individual three-month periods (corresponding approximately to March-May, June-August, and September-November).
+We performed tests on the entire nine-month time period (from March 11 to December 9, 2011), as well as on individual three-month periods (corresponding approximately to March to May, June to August, and September to November).
 Results for Baidu are shown in the first column of Table 3.
 In Granger causality testing, we considered lagged values of time series for one, two, and three days.